-From dust to salt lies the thread of our city, a vein wrapped in concrete—the hidden line that connects the valley to the sea.
-This place, the Los Angeles river, is largely a repository for things discarded; a corridor that rides alongside the interstate and cuts through neighborhoods, tucked away and overlooked.
+From dust to salt lies the imperative thread of our city; a vein wrapped in concrete—the hidden line that connects the valley to the sea.

-It is here that the great blue heron perches upon the burnt-orange rust of an overturned shopping cart.
+It is within this repository that the great blue heron perches upon the burnt-orange rust of an overturned shopping cart.
 Hollowed carcasses need not hold tight for fear of being swept away.

 One wonders what—and who—will be found among its remains.